 The Silver Navigator Award develops the navigation skills acquired at the Bronze level.
 It adds skills required to navigate to features and places some distance from paths and tracks.
 It teaches accurate compass work.
 It will also teach you to select the suitable navigational techniques to cross open country.
 Silver NNAS courses are taught in areas with access to open country and involve periods where you’ll be navigating away from paths and tracks

 If you would like to discuss this course for a club, society or other group of people, please see the Private Courses page or just get in touch to discuss options and prices

 Silver Navigator Award

-Each non-residential course costs £150 per person for the two days training and assessment.
+Each non-residential course costs £165 per person for the two days training and assessment.
 There are discounts available for multiple bookings

 Using finer detail features to orientate the map and navigate